ak-uow/dissertation-write-up/chapters/05-results.md

 #### Ease of use

-It is easy to see from {@fig:fig-facet-ease-of-use} that all experiences scored well in this category but the top three experiment for ease of use in ascending order are #3 (Loyalty Reward), the baseline #1, and #4 (Social Media); all three of these experiment have the majority of participant scores in the top two points on the scale but while #3 and #1 have a distribution that includes scores in the lower half of the y scale, #4 was considered easy to use to greater or lesser degrees by every participant.
+It is easy to see from figure {@fig:fig-facet-ease-of-use} that all experiences scored well in this category but the top three experiment for ease of use in ascending order are #3 (Loyalty Reward), the baseline #1, and #4 (Social Media); all three of these experiment have the majority of participant scores in the top two points on the scale but while #3 and #1 have a distribution that includes scores in the lower half of the y scale, #4 was considered easy to use to greater or lesser degrees by every participant.

+#### Brand connection

+Experiments #3 and #8 are the experiments that could potentially connect users with a brand the most according to figure {@fig:fig-facet-brand-connection}
+These two experiments have lower quartiles at the halfway mark with most scores in the positive half of the scale.
+Determining which experiment between #3 or #8 has most potential brand connection by looking at the candlesticks is not straightforward.
+Experiment #8 is less evenly distributed, with a stronger concentration around the second and third positions on the y axis and far fewer and the extremes; this means that #8 is more consistent but #3 had the potential to deliver stronger sentiment among the participants.

 #### Engagement

 The most engaging experiments by participant scores both have median lines that at the second highest position on the scale, though they have quite different patterns of distributions; figure {@fig:fig-facet-engagement} suggests experiment #8 is the second most engaging experiment experience, having more scores towards the lower half compared to #5, which has almost entirely scored in the top half of the scale, and thus the most engaging.

+#### Persuasiveness

+According to figure {@fig:fig-facet-persuasiveness} experiments #3 and #5 are the most persuasive, however the candlestick weighting of #5 is lower than #3, making the Loyalty Reward only experiment (#3) supposedly more persuasive than the combined experience of Loyalty Reward and Augmented Reality (#5).

+#### Interest

+Looking at figure {@fig:fig-facet-interest}, six out of the eight experiments have the same median line on their respective candlesticks but #5 and #8 are marginally more positive for this category; the experiment composed of every element has perhaps just slightly more votes towards the top end of the scale but they could ostensibly be considered more or less equally interesting.

 </section>